asamy/ksm/README.md

 - UEFI
 - Intel TXT
-- VT-x nesting (i.e. having a vm running inside it and not the other way around!)
+- VT-x nesting (i.e. having a vm running inside it not the other way around!)

 ## Debugging and/or testing